Winter Fun in Detroit Lakes

-To kick off the winter event Polar Fest, Detroit Lakes Breakfast Rotary hosted the annual Poles N Holes Fishing Derby Saturday, February 19.
-The notable fishing contest offered thousands of dollars in prizes and was fun for the whole family!
+To kick off the winter event Polar Fest, Detroit Lakes Breakfast Rotary hosts the annual Poles N Holes Fishing Derby Saturday, February 11, 2023.
+The notable fishing contest offers thousands of dollars in prizes and is fun for the whole family!

 Check out Detroit Lakes lodging accommodations to start planning your ice fishing trip!

 Detroit Mountain: The Best in Winter Outdoor Recreation

 Detroit Mountain Recreation Area reopened as a four-season recreational destination in 2014.
 Detroit Mountain features the Scheels Terrain Parks, one of the premier parks in the area with tricks, jumps, and rails; groomed cross-country ski trails and winter fat-biking trails; and the Landslide Tubing Park.
 With snow-making capabilities, the slopes open each November.

 Follow Detroit Mountain on Twitter to get the most up-to-date trails report.